 Ever wonder what art collectors collect?
 The characteristics of collectible art are worth further examination, especially if you are considering becoming a collector in the art business.
+Understanding the intricacies of an art collector job can provide valuable insights into the art world.

 Personal taste, trends in the art market, quality, and the ability to establish authenticity and provenance are some of the reasons one work makes its way into an art collection and not another, but in this article, we’ll look at a number of collectible mediums.